-The Brier Skill Score for each of the possible forecast transition probabilities is calculated using the ERA40 climatological transition probabilities as the baseline method of forecasting.
-The TIGGE forecast transition probabilities, $P{A\to B}(\tau)$ , are defined as described in Section 2, but for clarity the method is briefly summarised here.
-The forecast probability of being in cluster B at leadtime $\tau$ is calculated as the fraction of the ensemble in cluster B at lead-time $\tau$ .
+of forecasting.
+The TIGGE forecast transition probabilities, $P{A\rightarrow B}(\tau)$, are defined as described in section 2, but for clarity the method is briefly summarized here.
+The forecast probability of being in cluster B at lead time τ is calculated as the fraction of the ensemble in cluster B at lead time τ .
 The initial cluster (A) and the verifying outcome are defined from the ECMWF operational analyses.
 To avoid bias in favour of any one centre, only forecasts for which the initial and outcome cluster were the same for the analyses from all forecasting centres were used to assess the skill, although this decision was found to have negligible impact on the results.
-The Brier Skill Score versus lead-time are shown in Figure 5.
+The Brier Skill Score versus lead time is shown in Figure 5.

-A noticeable feature of Figure 5 is the high degree of similarity in the manner in which the skill of the three different forecasting centres changes with lead-time.
+A noticeable feature of Figure 5 is the high degree of similarity in the manner in which the skill of the three different forecasting centres changes with lead time.
 The similarity of the skill scores provides evidence for the general applicability of the results to recently/currently operational forecasting systems.
-The fact that they are so similar, even containing similar 'bumps' and 'wiggles' (e.g. at nine days for $P{M \to S}$ ), is an indication that the scores may be strongly influenced by individual synoptic events which occurred during the TIGGE period.
-A clear example of this (not shown) is that removal of a large section of data from the winter of 2009-2010, during which the flow was characterised by a persistent southward shift of the jet or negative NAO (Cattiaux et al. 2010), removes much of the skill of forecasts initialised in the South jet cluster $(P{S \to S}, P{S \to M}, P{S \to N})$ beyond about seven days.
-The sensitivity to the removal of long persistent sections of the data, serves to highlight the fact that the statistical degrees of freedom of the Brier Skill Score for the forecast transition probabilities is likely to be smaller than the number of forecasts in the TIGGE dataset.
+The fact that they are so similar, even containing similar 'bumps' and 'wiggles' (e.g. at nine days for $P{M \rightarrow S}$), is an indication that the scores may be strongly influenced by individual synoptic events that occurred during the TIGGE period.
+A clear example of this (not shown) is that removal of a large section of data from the winter of 2009-2010, during which the flow was characterized by a persistent southward shift of the jet or negative NAO (Cattiaux et al., 2010), removes much of the skill of forecasts initialized in the south jet cluster $(P{S \to S}, P{S \to M}, P{S \to N})$ beyond about seven days.
+The sensitivity to the removal of long persistent sections of the data serves to highlight the fact that the statistical degrees of freedom of the Brier Skill Score for the forecast transition probabilities is likely to be smaller than the number of forecasts in the TIGGE dataset.
 This means that we should not assume that the performance of the TIGGE forecasts is representative of a larger population of forecasts.
-However using the Brier Skill Score to verify the TIGGE data allows us to distinguish between skillful forecast probabilities and ensembles constructed by drawing randomly from climatological statistics, as long as we remember that BS and hence BSS are conditionally distributed on the outcomes $o_i$ ; e.g. Ferro (2007).
+However, using the Brier Skill Score to verify the TIGGE data allows us to distinguish between skilful forecast probabilities and ensembles constructed by drawing randomly from climatological statistics, as long as we remember that BS and hence BSS are conditionally distributed on the outcomes o_i (see e.g. Ferro, 2007).

-The broad features of Figure 5 are that all different transitions are skillfully predicted in the first few days with skill dropping off quite sharply after about three to five days.
-Several of the transitions show a distinct reduction in the rate at which skill falls off with lead-time after about seven to ten days.
-This feature is most apparent in transitions involving the South and Mid clusters, and least apparent in those involving the North cluster (particularly transitions between North and South).
-At long lead-times (days thirteen-fifteen), the forecasts initialised in the North jet cluster are less skillful than those initialised in the South and Mid jet cluster.
-The skill of predictions of transition between the South and North cluster ( $P{S \rightarrow N}$ ) is also low relative to the other transitions.
+The broad features of Figure 5 are that all different transitions are skilfully predicted in the first few days, with skill dropping off quite sharply after about 3-5 days.
+Several of the transitions show a distinct reduction in the rate at which skill falls off with lead time after about 7-10 days.
+This feature is most apparent in transitions involving the south and mid clusters, and least apparent in those involving the north cluster (particularly transitions between north and south).
+At long lead times (days 13-15), the forecasts initialized in the north jet cluster are less skilful than those initialized in the south and mid jet clusters.
+The skill of predictions of transition between the south and north cluster ($P{S\rightarrow N}$) is also low relative to the other transitions.